Donors are not just creating programs, awards and new research opportunities. Their input actually helps to shape the culture at the school

 As diversity and inclusion are top priorities for RBC, the bank has funded an outreach program featuring Sauder’s latest research on diversity in leadership.
 The kick-off events, including a panel of female leaders discussing the issues and roadblocks that many women experience during their careers, ran last year in Vancouver and Toronto.

-The Rockcheck Foundation recently supported the innovative mission of Sauder Social Entrepreneurship (SSE) - Kenya, a five-week entrepreneurship course delivered by Sauder students in two of Nairobi’s largest slums.
-The gift will help to build capacity by providing year-round mentorship and seed funding for promising Kenyan ventures, enhance long-term program outcomes and explore options for expanding the SSE model into China.
+The Rockcheck Foundation recently supported the innovative mission of UBC Sauder LIFT: Kenya (formerly SSE-Kenya), a five-week entrepreneurship course delivered by Sauder students in two of Nairobi’s largest slums.
+The gift will help to build capacity by providing year-round mentorship and seed funding for promising Kenyan ventures, enhance long-term program outcomes and explore options for expanding the Sauder LIFT model into China.